 Determination of Clay, Silt, Loss-on-Ignition and Soil Organic Carbon Clay (< 2 μm) and silt (2-20 μm) contents of air-dried soil (< 2 mm) were determined with the hydrometer method for Highfield and Askov, and with the pipette method for Lerbjerg, both described by Gee & Or (2002).
 Samples for determination of clay and silt were treated with hydrogen peroxide to remove SOM.
 The presence of carbonates was tested by adding a few droplets of 10% HCl, but none was found.
 LOI was determined on the oven-dried subsamples of bulk soil and soil size fractions.
 Five grams air-dry soil was added to previously ignited and weighed porcelain crucibles, dried at 105 °C for 24 h in a ventilated oven, cooled in a desiccator and weighed again.
 Residual water content (RWC) was calculated as the difference between the air-dry and oven-dry weight and related to oven-dry soil.
 Finally, the crucibles were ignited at 500 °C for 4 h in a muffle furnace (Thermolyne Largest Tabletop Muffle Furnace, Thermo Fisher Scientific, Waltham, Massachusetts, USA).
 After ignition, the crucibles were cooled in a desiccator and weighed.
 The LOI was calculated as the difference between the oven-dry weight before and after ignition and related to oven-dry soil.
 The SOC content was determined by high-temperature dry combustion using ball-milled subsamples of air-dried soil (< 2 mm).
 A Thermo Flash 2000 NC Soil Analyser (Thermo Fisher Scientific, Waltham Massachusetts, USA) was used for soil size fractions from Lerbjerg and bulk soil from Highfield and Askov, while an ELTRA Helios C-Analyser (ELTRA GmbH, Germany) was used for bulk soil from Lerbjerg.
 Results for SOC, LOI and soil size fractions are expressed as g 100 g-1 oven-dry soil (105 °C for 24 h).
 The combined fraction of clay plus silt (particles < 20 μm) is denoted Fines20.

 Evaluation data set The regression model developed to convert LOI to SOC was evaluated using a study reporting data on LOI-450 (450°C for 5 h), LOI-550 (550°C for 5 h), SOC (high-temperature dry combustion) and clay content (Grewal et al., 1991).
-This study was based on 40 samples from cultivated soils and grasslands in New Zealand, including topsoil and subsoils.
+This study was used since they focused on arable soil, measured SOC by high-temperature dry combustion, reported clay content, used a LOI protocol close to ours, and reported raw data in tabulated form.
+The study was based on 40 samples from cultivated soils and grasslands in New Zealand, including topsoil and subsoils.
 The samples were from eight different fields of which five differed in parent material.
 Since our study was based solely on data from topsoil, subsoil samples (>35 cm depth) in the evaluation dataset were not considered, reducing the evaluation dataset to 31 samples.
 This subset of data ranged in SOC, clay, LOI-450, and LOI-550 from 0.75 to 6.33, 17 to 57, 2.64 to 15.19 and 3.35 to 15.94 g 100 g-1, respectively.